dsdenya/PreWork/prework_readme.md

 ## Notes

 The biggest challenge I had was writing in a different programming language because I am used to C++.
 This language was very different to me and harder to understand.
-I also had difficulty with creating a Github repository.
+I attempted to do the Currency Convertor, however, my difficulty was that I could not get my settings View Controller to attach itself to the View Controller.
+I tried to watching youtube videos, reading stack overflow, and various other resources but I kept running into the same problem!
+When I ran the Tip Calculator the calculations were fine but the minute I clicked settings it would freeze!
+I also attempted to the dark mode feature, however, it was the same problem as the currency convertor....I also had difficulty with creating a Github repository.
 There is so much to learn and understand about Github!
+To be honest, this project was very difficult for me but I found that through the difficulty that I had started understanding some things about Swift that previously frustrated me!
+I felt a lot more at ease working through the settings and attributes and got a more farmiliar with the language.
+I want to be able to learn how to properly use swift with Xcode.

 ## License